Here Are the 7 Best Golang IDE Editors

 AWS Cloud9

-AWS Cloud9 is a cloud-based IDE released by Amazon that runs in your browser.
+Released by Amazon which runs in your browser, AWS Cloud9 is considered the best cloud IDE in the market.
 It supports multiple languages like Python, PHP, JavaScript, and of course, Golang.
 As a cloud-based IDE, developers can work and collaborate on projects at home, in the office, and on the go, wherever lies a stable internet connection.

 Real-time collaboration is one of the strongest features of AWS Cloud9.
 Developers can share their development environment, work together simultaneously, and even chat with one another inside the IDE.
 Any developers making changes to the code will have their names appear, making it easy to track and monitor changes.